a2-4am/wozardry/README.md

 INFO:  Largest track:          13 blocks
 ```

-All the new (v2-specific) `INFO` fields are initialized with default values.
-Existing fields like the write-protected flag are retained. ("Largest track" is a calculated field and can not be set directly.)
+All the new (v2-specific) `INFO` fields are initialized with default
+values.
+Existing fields like the write-protected flag are retained. ("Largest
+track" is a calculated field and can not be set directly.)

-## `import` and `export` commands
+### `import` and `export` commands

-These commands allow you to access the information and metadata in a `.woz` file in `JSON` format.
+These commands allow you to access the information and metadata in a `.woz` file
+in `JSON` format.

 ```
-$ wozardry export "woz test images/WOZ 2.0/Wings of Fury - Disk 1, Side A.woz"
+$ wozardry export "WOZ 2.0/Wings of Fury - Disk 1, Side A.woz"
 {
   "woz": {
     "info": {